 - Make sure you are aware of the possible implications and risks involved.

 - Have you figured out the company’s owner and management structure?
 Who will be the founder and board members?
 By law, there has to be a minimum of 3 board members, and out of those 3, at least 1 has to be the EU citizen or a residence permit holder.
 As an alternative, you can have 1 board member and 1 deputy board member, but then both have to be EU citizens or residence permit holders.

 - Choose a name for the company.
 It can’t be already registered or too similar to an existing company’s name.

 - Choose a field of activity based on your business.

 - Decide where you plan to open a bank or a business account?
 With a traditional bank in Finland (requires a personal visit to the Finnish bank office) or in another country or with a fintech provider like Wise or Payoneer?

 If you need assistance in deciding over these points, then you can always rely on the help of 1Office support.

-- Print out the application form, sign it, take a picture of the signed document and upload it to the portal.
+- Print out the application form, sign it, take a picture of the signed document and send it to your account manager.

-- 1Office will send you all the details about the company, tax registrations and accounting (if chosen).
+- 1Office will send you all the details about the company, tax registrations and accounting.
 Your Finnish company will be registered within 2-3 weeks.

 And with all those steps, you are all set to start your business activities in Finland.